OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 After the changes, you should reboot the machine.

-.. note:: Follow the `SELinux User's and Administrator's Guide <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/>`__ for more information on how to configure and troubleshoot the SELinux.
+.. note:: Follow the `SELinux User's and Administrator's Guide <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/>`__ for more information on how to configure and troubleshoot SELinux.

 Step 2.
 Add OpenNebula Repositories
 ================================================================================